 Link Building for Local Keywords

 Once you’ve built your local business listings up, the next thing you should start doing is building links to your website.
-Keep in mind that you don’t want to overdo things as Google is hard at work on an over-optimization penalty as we speak.
+Keep in mind that you don’t want to overdo things as Google now employs an over-optimization penalty.
 That said, there are many great ways to acquire links.

-Since I’ve already discussed 10 hard-hitting link building tactics and leveraging link blending to maximize rankings, I won’t go into any more general link building strategies here.
+Since we’ve already discussed 21 hard-hitting link building tactics and leveraging link blending to maximize rankings, we won’t go into any more general link building strategies here.
 Instead, let’s look at some local linking options including the following:

 - Related Local Businesses – Look for businesses that are in the same industry, but are not competitors.
 See if those websites have resource pages that link out to other businesses similar to yours.
 Then see if you can strike up a dialogue with the business owner and convince them why they need to have your link listed as a valuable resource to their visitors.